 Red blood cells

-Product manufacturing and description (see Figure 1)
+Component manufacturing and description

 Whole blood collected in CPD anticoagulant is processed by either the B1 or B2 method (Figure 1).
 In the B1 method, whole blood is centrifuged to separate the red blood cells from the platelets and plasma.
 The red blood cells are then leukoreduced (LR) by filtration.
 In the B2 method, the whole blood is first filtered to remove platelets and leukocytes (LR), then centrifuged to separate the red blood cells from the plasma.
-For both B1 and B2 methods, the red blood cells are then mixed with an additive solution, saline-adenine-glucose-mannitol (SAGM) and labelled as a red blood cell unit.
+For both B1 and B2 methods, the red blood cells are then mixed with the additive solution saline-adenine-glucose-mannitol (SAGM) and labelled as a red blood cell unit.

 The primary purpose for a red blood cell transfusion is to increase the oxygen-carrying capacity of the blood.
 Therefore, red blood cell transfusion is indicated in patients with anemia who have evidence of impaired oxygen delivery.
 For example, symptomatic acute blood loss, chronic anemia and cardiopulmonary compromise, or disease or medication effects associated with bone marrow suppression may be triggers for red blood cell transfusion.
 In patients with acute blood loss, volume replacement is often required and, depending on clinical circumstances, plasma and platelets may also be transfused.
 See Chapter 11 of this Guide for details on massive hemorrhage and emergency transfusion.